aiThanet/CodingPratice/1. Coin Change Problem/README.md

 for each coin_i <= s
    Let m = minimum number of coins for s-coin_i minimum of coins to sum s = min(m+1,current minimum of coins to sum s)

+   #additional: which coins use to total the sum
 ```

 ### Solution 2: